Saibot393/perceptive/README.md

 - Show perception results: to show the result of own perception rolls in the chat
 - Stealthed token transparency: to change the transparency of spotted tokens

+### Issues:
+- The setting Player perspective is incompatible with Less Fogs Reveal Token settings

 ## General features:

 ### Settings: